-Odorizzi, Twins win again, top Royals with 5-4 rally
+Odorizzi wins, Twins rally past Royals 5-4 after Mauer honor

 Royals: 1B Lucas Duda remained hitless in two games since returning from a back injury that sidelined him for nearly two months, but his sacrifice fly in the fifth was his first RBI since April 16.

 Twins: CF Byron Buxton was held out of the lineup with a bruised right wrist after being hit by a pitch the night before.
-Manager Rocco Baldelli said Buxton was available to pinch run or play defense, but he was unsure yet when he could swing a bat at full strength.
+Baldelli said Buxton was available to pinch run or play defense, but he was unsure yet when he could swing a bat at full strength.

 UP NEXT